enweg/BayesFluxR/README.md

 >   1. Install Julia manually by following the official instructions.
 >       Link this manual installation to BayesFluxR by calling
 >       `BayesFluxR_setup(JULIA_HOME="path-to-julia-binary", env_path="path-to-some-writable-folder", pkg_check=TRUE)`
->   2. Make usre that the environment path you are choosing is
+>   2. Make sure that the environment path you are choosing is
 >       writable.
 On some systems Julia is not allowed to write to some
 >       locations.
 A safe choice is usually to choose a folder on the
 >       Desktop.
 Note that in the example below I am using the temporary